QueerGlobal/qg-docs/DEFINITIONS.md

 ## Bug
 Any error or defect that cause the software/application or hardware to malfunction.

-## Chore
+## Chore (Pull Request Label)
-The presence of anything not included in the feature requirements and does not meet the required workflow, process or function point.
+The presence of new/changed code that is:
+1) not included in the feature requirements
+2) does not meet the required workflow, process or function point

 ## Cloud
+A "cloud" is just a network of servers, each with a unique function.
+Some servers use computing power to run applications or "deliver a service."
+Others are responsible for storing data or files.

 ## Cloud Native
 Building and running applications in a way that fully utilizes the benefits provided by cloud environments.
 It involves developing applications as a collection of loosely coupled, independently deployable services, often referred to as microservices, which can be scaled independently based on demand.

+## Container
+A code sandbox; A standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

 ## End-to End Testing
 Tests user scenarios and various path conditions by verifying that the system runs and performs tasks accurately with the same set of data from beginning to end, as intended.

-## Enhancement
+## Enhancement (Pull Request Label)
 Any alteration or modification to the existing system for better workflow and process.

 ## Framework